Poem Generator¶

-Objective: Implement a Shakespeare poem generator using Long Short-Term Memory (LSTM) cells.
+Objective: Train a Long Short-Term Memory (LSTM) network to generate Shakespeare-style poems.

 Import libraries¶